PackeTsar/meraki-cli/README.md

 ## Using --kwargs

-Some Meraki-CLI commands require arguments to be provided which are not explicitly defined in the underlying functions, but are documented in the command help page.
+Some Meraki-CLI commands require arguments to be provided which are not explicitly defined in the underlying function, but are documented in the command help page.
 To see an example of this, run the command `meraki switch updateDeviceSwitchPort -h`.
-The example is shown below
+The example is shown below:

 ```
 ~$